AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 the heuristics, since benchmark program never change, while real applications evolve over time, sometimes quite rapidly.

-The recent literature has describes some successes in using machine learning to create good inlining heuristics.
+The recent literature describes some successes in using machine learning to create good inlining heuristics.
 One example is [Automatic Construction of Inlining Heuristics using Machine Learning](http://dl.acm.org/citation.cfm?id=2495914) by Kulkarni,